Because every child deserves every chance to reach their full potential

 Creating the conditions necessary to change complex, complicated and entrenched social systems that impact on children’s life outcomes will require considerable innovation and probably substantial evolution of existing paradigms.
 To achieve this governance arrangements need to be robust enough to ensure operational coherence yet flexible enough to adjust rapidly to emerging issues, agile enough to develop and implement novel responses and open enough to take advantage or unique opportunities that unexpectedly present.

-The Board is the central governing group that leads, guides and directs the initiative.
-It provides strategic leadership by setting long term vision, defining purpose and determining objectives.
-It also guides delivery by overseeing the Program Manager, facilitating strategic planning, by driving operational performance, ensuring probity and confirming priorities.
-To ensure the viability of the initiative the Board develops and maintains external partnerships, engages investors, liaises with Core Organisation and Expert Advisory Group and promotes the initiative to grow community confidence and participation.
+The Community Leadership Group (CLG) is the central governing group that leads, guides and directs the initiative.
+The CLG provides strategic leadership by setting long term vision, defining purpose and determining objectives.
+It also guides delivery by overseeing the work of the Management Committee, facilitating strategic planning, by driving operational performance, ensuring probity and confirming priorities.
+To ensure the viability of the initiative the Board develops and maintains external partnerships, engages investors, liaises with the Leadership Alliance and promotes the initiative to grow community confidence and participation.

-The Board is responsible for the progress of the initiative and is accountable for deliverables and desired outcomes.
+The CLG is responsible for the progress of the initiative and is accountable for deliverables and desired outcomes.

 Outcome Action Groups

 These are collaborative leadership groups which aim to guide and direct work across outcome areas.
 Given the strategic nature of the OAG’s purview they are likely to influence sector specific actions, guide cross sectoral activity and focus attention on one or more locations simultaneously.